haniabidkz/Php-Twitter-OAuth/README.md

 2. If You are testing this on Live server then in the Config.php Replace Localhost with your Domain Name.

+3. Run index.php file.

-2. This Project uses [PHP TwiterOAuth Library](https://twitteroauth.com/) for OAUTH Protocol Since Twitter REST API uses OAUTH Protocol Authentication.
+4. This Project uses [PHP TwiterOAuth Library](https://twitteroauth.com/) for OAUTH Protocol Since Twitter REST API uses OAUTH Protocol Authentication.

-4. You are Free to Copy,Distrubute, Modified it Completly.
+5. You are Free to Copy,Distrubute, Modified it Completly.

-5. Happy Coding, Enjoy !
+6. Happy Coding, Enjoy !